 No sales will be made in person at the licensed premises and members of the public will not be permitted to attend the premises to place or collect their orders.
-Liquor will be stored in a storeroom at Auburn.
+Liquor will be stored in a storeroom at a 3rd party location.